Did You Sustain Catastrophic Injuries in an Accident?

 Falls Cause Serious and Catastrophic Injuries

 When a slip and fall accident occurs, hard surfaces can contribute to catastrophic outcomes.
-When a person falls on concrete pavement or down a flight of stairs, the blows sometimes affect their brains, spinal cords, musculoskeletal structures, and internal organs.
+When a person falls on concrete pavement or down a flight of stairs, the blows sometimes affect the brain, spinal cord, musculoskeletal structure, and internal organs.

 - Falls cause 28 percent of the 17,317 traumatic brain injury cases in the Traumatic Brain Injury Model Systems (TBIMS) database.